waveform80/picraft/docs/conversion.rst

 Equivalent: :attr:`~picraft.world.World.blocks`

-Setting the id (and optionally data) of a block is also rather different.
 In picraft the same attribute is used as for accessing block ids; just *assign* a :class:`~picraft.block.Block` instance to the attribute, instead of querying it::

     >>> import mcpi.minecraft as minecraft